bal2ag/cachual/docs/index.rst

 For Python 3, all strings are unicode and the default encoding is UTF-8; thus, the value for each argument will be coerced to unicode using the builtin ``str`` function.
-Python 2 is a bit more complicated; strings are bytestrings by default.
+Python 2 is a bit more complicated; strings are bytes by default.
 If you pass a unicode value, that will be the value used for the cache key.
 If you pass a string literal, it will be converted to unicode (assuming UTF-8 encoding).
-Anything else will be converted to a bytestring (using the builtin ``str`` function) and then converted to unicode assuming UTF-8 encoding.
+Anything else will be converted to bytes (using the builtin ``str`` function) and then converted to unicode assuming UTF-8 encoding.